EtherealEngine/ethereal-engine-ops/ir-engine-builder/README.md

 ## Configuration

-The following table lists the configurable parameters of the Ethereal Engine chart and their default values.
+The following table lists the configurable parameters of the Infinite Reality Engine chart and their default values.

 | Key                              | Type | Default | Description                |
 |----------------------------------|------|---------|----------------------------|